music-suite/music-suite/docs/src/User-Guide.md

 # Absolute pitch

-TODO in previous chapters we worked exclusivey with Pitch/Interval.
+In the previous chapters we worked exclusivey with Pitch/Interval.
 These restrict us to the Western/classical set of pitches and are relative (assuming, but not implying any particular tuning system).
 In this chapter we we will let go of these restrictions and look into working with both absolute pitch (arbitrary frequencies) and *alternative* pitch systems.

 We will also see how *tuning systems* relate structured pitch representations (such as `Pitch`) to unstructured ones (such as `Hertz`).